 ACCT 101 ACCOUNTING PRINCIPLES I Emphasis is placed on the process of identifying, measuring, recording, and communicating the economic events of an organization.
-This introductory course presents the various steps in the accounting cycle for a sole proprietorship business.
+Areas of coverage include ethics; the accounting cycle (manual and computerized); financial statements presentation & analysis; merchandising; internal controls; cash; receivables; and long-lived assets.
 3 credits.